OllieBechstein/WhatPlane/README.md

   - Storing and managing user profiles and plane ownership.

 ### 🔐 Authentication
-- Optional user authentication to personalize the experience:
+- User authentication to personalize the experience:
   - Secure login and token management.
   - User-specific plane collections.